elisepitel/coffee_machine_oop_tests/README.md

 - Return change
 - Keep track of money earned
 - Deducts ingredients from the resources when a coffee is prepared
-- Can be turn off
+- Can be turned off